Nightmare-ing/Downloader/README.md

   - Format of both file are shown in `examples/links-example.csv` and `examples/links-example.yml`
   - If you download with `yml`, the script will create sub-directories with the value of `group name` in `yml`
   - If you download with `csv`, no sub-directories will be created, all files are under directory `outputs`
+- Support downloading with single file and downloading with batch files

 ## TODO